-Hydrogels can be formed from reprocessed silkworm silk .
-These gels are formed with aqueous solutions of the fibroin prepared as outlined earlier.
-The rate of sol–gel transition is directly dependent on temperature (higher the temperature the more rapid the gelation), pH (lower the pH the more rapid the gelation), and solids content (higher the solids higher the rates of gelation).
-Read more..
+Hydrogels made from reprocessed silkworm silk, a gel formed with aqueous solutions of the fibroin prepared as outlined earlier.
+The rate of sol-gel transition is directly dependent on temperature (higher the temperature the more rapid the gelation), pH (lower the pH the more rapid the gelation), and solids content (higher the solids higher the rates of gelation.

-Jute is the name given to the fibers found on certain plants, which grow principally in India, and the East Indian Islands.
-The common jute comes mainly from Bengal, the province east of India, where it was first known to science around.. read more..
+Jute fibre is the name given to the tissue found to certain plants, which grow principally in India, and the East Indian Islands.
+The common jute comes mainly from Bengal, the province east of India, where it was first known to science around

-The perennial stalk producing ramie plant has been cultivated in eastern Asia for fibre since prehistoric times.
-Growing 3-8 feet high, with heart-shaped leaves, the plant’s fibre was used in fabric in ancient Egypt and was known in Europe during the middle Ages.
-Read more..
+Ramie fibre the perennial stalk producing plant has been cultivated in eastern Asia for fibre since prehistoric times.
+3-8 feet high, with heart-shaped leaves, the plant’s texture was used in the fabric in ancient Egypt and was known in Europe during the Middle Ages.

-Retting is a microbial process that breaks the chemical bonds; it allows that hold the stem together, and separation of the bast fibers can happen.
+Retting is a microbial process that breaks the chemical bonds; it allows that hold the stem together, and separation of the bast fibres happen.
 This separation needed if linen, flax or hemp fibres are to be used in textile.
 The two traditional types of retting are field and water retting.
-Read more..

-Spinning is the process by which cotton, wool, flax, and other short fiber twisted together to produce a yarn or thread suitable for weaving into cloth, winding into rope or cable, or used in sewing.
+Spinning is the process by which cotton, wool, flax, and other short fibre twisted together to produce yarn or thread suitable for weaving into cloth, winding into rope or cable, or used in sewing.
 Long, continuous fibres, such as silk, are not spun.
-Read more..